Authentic.

 Emotional vs. Practical Attachments

 It’s natural to feel attached to certain tools, gear, or old projects, even if you know you’ll never use them again.
-When that happens, ask yourself:
+We all have that one hammer…

 • Is this item connected to a memory or a purpose?